OpenVisualCloud/Immersive-Video-Sample/WebRTC-Sample/README.md

 # Introduction

-The Immersive Video Delivery WebRTC samples provides a low latency end-to-end 360 video streaming service, based on the WebRTC technology and Open WebRTC Toolkit (OWT) media server.
+The Immersive Video WebRTC sample provides a low latency end-to-end 360 video streaming service, based on the WebRTC technology and Open WebRTC Toolkit (OWT) media server.
 It supports 4K and 8K tile based transcoding powered by SVT-HEVC, and bandwidth efficient FoV based adaptive streaming.

 <img src="doc/intro.png">

 # OWT-SERVER

 The Open WebRTC Toolkit (OWT) media server for ultra-high resolution immersive video provides a low latency streaming service.
-The media server supports streaming protocals (RTSP/RTMP) from camera source，or various media format from local file source.
+The media server supports streaming protocals (RTSP/RTMP) from camera source，or various media formats from local file source.
 The input video stream is transcoded with SVT-HEVC into two streams, high resolutino tile stream and low resolution tile stream.
-These tow tile streams are merged into single FoV based mix-resolution stream， and streaming out to client by WebRTC.
+These two tile streams are merged into single FoV based mix-resolution stream，and streaming out to client by WebRTC.

 ## System Requirements